wizards-of-lua/wizards-of-lua/docs/_modules/ChatEvent.md

 functions:
 ---

-The ChatEvent class contains information about a chat message that has been posted by some [player](/modules/Player/).
+The <span class="notranslate">ChatEvent</span> class contains information about a chat message that has been posted by some [player](/modules/Player/).

 ### Example